stratum-mining/stratum/README.md

 Contains integration tests.

 ### 2.6 `experimental`
-Contains experimental logic that is not yet specified in the protocol or in a protocol extension.
+Contains experimental logic that is not yet specified as part of the protocol or extensions.

 ## 3. Branches
 TODO